 Research.
 Petty’s research focuses broadly on the situational and individual difference factors responsible for changes in beliefs, attitudes, and behaviors.
 Much of his current work (and that of the students and colleagues with whom he collaborates) is aimed at examining the implications of the Elaboration Likelihood Model of persuasion for understanding prejudice, consumer choices, political and legal decisions, and health behaviors.
 Topics of special current interest include: understanding the role of meta-cognitive (e.g., confidence/certainty) as well as implicit (automatic or unconscious) factors in persuasion, resistance to change, and advocacy; the effect of racial and ethnic prejudice, stereotypes, specific emotions, and morality on social judgment and behavior; and investigating how people correct their evaluations for various factors they think may have biased their judgments (such as stereotypes they hold or emotions they are experiencing).
-This work has resulted in 8 books and over 350 journal articles and chapters Collectively, his research has been cited in the scholarly literature over 100,000 times.
+This work has resulted in 8 books and over 350 journal articles and chapters Collectively, his research has been cited over 120,000 times.

 Professional honors.
 Petty was elected fellow in the American Academy of Arts and Sciences (2010), the American Association for the Advancement of Science (1990), the Association for Psychological Science (1988), the Society of Experimental Social Psychology (1982) and the American Psychological Association (with fellow status in the following divisions: 1-General , 3-Experimental ; 8-Social/Personality ; 23-Consumer ; and 38-Health ).
 Petty served as President of the Midwestern Psychological Association (2002), the Society for Personality and Social Psychology (2009), and the Foundation for Personality and Social Psychology (2017-2018).